trennlinie

 (Unpretty: Luscious Apparatus - with friendly permission of © Fury Harbinger)

 He started to work "last September and finished in June so it took about 9 months with a couple of breaks.
 Essentially I'm happy with the result.
-I think is the most focused thing I've done and the most completed.
-There always a side of me that thinks I could have done something better, but I think that's a natural reaction.
+I think it is the most focused thing I've done and the most completed.
+There is always a side of me that thinks I could have done something better, but I think that's a natural reaction.
 You always feel that you can do more and do better."

 It was important to him to work with new people, very different musicians to explore new areas.
 "Most of the time in Depeche Mode we didn't work as a group and we didn't used to bring people in.
 The last album we done we did have some extra musicians but that was the only one."
 Now "I can bring in people and I always try to find someone new to work with and think it's a real challenge.
 It makes you do things differently if you work with a stranger, somebody new, so I like to give myself that challenge to find interesting new people each time."[29]